 Golf Tournament Committee

 Help plan our annual golf tournament to make it a fun and successful event, including site selection, recruiting golfers and selling sponsorships.
-Committee meets 5-6 times per year from Spring to Fall on Wednesday morning.
+Committee meets 5-6 times per year from Spring to Fall on Wednesday mornings.

 Gold Star Community Recognition Committee